Gilead Sciences (NASDAQ:GILD) Price Target Raised to $74.00

-Gilead Sciences (NASDAQ:GILD) had its price target raised by equities research analysts at SVB Leerink from $72.00 to $74.00 in a research note issued on Friday, Analyst Ratings Network reports.
-The firm currently has an “outperform” rating on the biopharmaceutical company’s stock.
-SVB Leerink’s price objective points to a potential upside of 16.59% from the stock’s current price.
+Gilead Sciences (NASDAQ:GILD) had its price objective increased by SVB Leerink from $72.00 to $74.00 in a research note published on Thursday morning, Benzinga reports.
+SVB Leerink currently has an outperform rating on the biopharmaceutical company’s stock.
 SVB Leerink also issued estimates for Gilead Sciences’ Q3 2021 earnings at $1.69 EPS, Q4 2021 earnings at $1.55 EPS, FY2022 earnings at $7.10 EPS and FY2024 earnings at $8.10 EPS.

-GILD has been the topic of a number of other research reports.
-Morgan Stanley decreased their target price on Gilead Sciences from $87.00 to $81.00 and set an “overweight” rating on the stock in a research report on Monday, April 26th.
-Redburn Partners raised Gilead Sciences from a “neutral” rating to a “buy” rating in a research note on Tuesday, March 30th.
-Guggenheim raised Gilead Sciences from a “neutral” rating to a “buy” rating in a research note on Monday, January 4th.
-Credit Suisse Group lifted their price target on Gilead Sciences from $65.00 to $66.00 and gave the company a “neutral” rating in a research note on Friday, February 5th.
-Finally, Sanford C. Bernstein raised Gilead Sciences from a “market perform” rating to an “outperform” rating and set a $80.00 price target on the stock in a research note on Thursday, April 1st.
-Ten investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
-Gilead Sciences presently has a consensus rating of “Buy” and an average target price of $98.13.
+A number of other research firms have also recently issued reports on GILD.
+Morgan Stanley lifted their price target on shares of Gilead Sciences from $81.00 to $83.00 and gave the company an overweight rating in a research note on Monday.
+Redburn Partners raised shares of Gilead Sciences from a neutral rating to a buy rating in a research note on Tuesday, March 30th.
+Credit Suisse Group lifted their price target on shares of Gilead Sciences from $65.00 to $66.00 and gave the company a neutral rating in a research note on Friday, February 5th.
+Needham & Company LLC reissued a hold rating on shares of Gilead Sciences in a research note on Friday, April 30th.
+Finally, TheStreet raised shares of Gilead Sciences from a c rating to a b- rating in a research note on Tuesday, March 30th.
+Ten equities research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
+The company has an average rating of Buy and a consensus price target of $98.46.

+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 29th.
+Investors of record on Tuesday, June 15th will be paid a dividend of $0.71 per share.
+This represents a $2.84 annualized dividend and a yield of 4.27%.
+The ex-dividend date is Monday, June 14th.
+Gilead Sciences’s payout ratio is 46.25%.

-In other news, EVP Brett A. Pletcher sold 1,975 shares of the company’s stock in a transaction that occurred on Wednesday, February 10th.
-The stock was sold at an average price of $67.41, for a total transaction of $133,134.75.
-Following the transaction, the executive vice president now directly owns 28,832 shares of the company’s stock, valued at $1,943,565.12.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, EVP Brett A. Pletcher sold 1,486 shares of the company’s stock in a transaction that occurred on Thursday, March 11th.
-The stock was sold at an average price of $63.36, for a total value of $94,152.96.
-Following the transaction, the executive vice president now directly owns 29,166 shares in the company, valued at $1,847,957.76.
+In other Gilead Sciences news, Director Richard James Whitley sold 20,282 shares of the business’s stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $64.57, for a total value of $1,309,608.74.
+Following the completion of the sale, the director now owns 51,404 shares in the company, valued at $3,319,156.28.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Also, EVP Brett A. Pletcher sold 1,486 shares of the business’s stock in a transaction that occurred on Thursday, March 11th.
+The shares were sold at an average price of $63.36, for a total value of $94,152.96.
+Following the completion of the sale, the executive vice president now owns 29,166 shares of the company’s stock, valued at approximately $1,847,957.76.
 The disclosure for this sale can be found here.
-0.13% of the stock is owned by corporate insiders.
+In the last 90 days, insiders have sold 23,743 shares of company stock valued at $1,536,896.
+0.13% of the stock is owned by company insiders.

-Large investors have recently modified their holdings of the company.
-Filbrandt Wealth Management LLC raised its position in Gilead Sciences by 19.3% in the 1st quarter.
-Filbrandt Wealth Management LLC now owns 954 shares of the biopharmaceutical company’s stock valued at $62,000 after buying an additional 154 shares during the last quarter.
-Sawtooth Solutions LLC raised its position in Gilead Sciences by 0.5% in the 4th quarter.
-Sawtooth Solutions LLC now owns 29,606 shares of the biopharmaceutical company’s stock valued at $1,725,000 after buying an additional 160 shares during the last quarter.
-Keystone Financial Group raised its position in Gilead Sciences by 3.9% in the 4th quarter.
-Keystone Financial Group now owns 4,217 shares of the biopharmaceutical company’s stock valued at $246,000 after buying an additional 160 shares during the last quarter.
-Brookmont Capital Management raised its position in Gilead Sciences by 0.7% in the 1st quarter.
-Brookmont Capital Management now owns 26,646 shares of the biopharmaceutical company’s stock valued at $1,722,000 after buying an additional 180 shares during the last quarter.
-Finally, Glenview State Bank Trust DEPT. raised its position in Gilead Sciences by 1.5% in the 4th quarter.
-Glenview State Bank Trust DEPT. now owns 12,660 shares of the biopharmaceutical company’s stock valued at $737,000 after buying an additional 185 shares during the last quarter.
-76.36% of the stock is currently owned by institutional investors.
+Institutional investors have recently added to or reduced their stakes in the company.
+Barrett Asset Management LLC raised its stake in shares of Gilead Sciences by 333.0% during the fourth quarter.
+Barrett Asset Management LLC now owns 433 shares of the biopharmaceutical company’s stock worth $25,000 after purchasing an additional 333 shares during the last quarter.
+TFO TDC LLC acquired a new position in Gilead Sciences during the fourth quarter worth $26,000.
+Tortoise Investment Management LLC grew its holdings in Gilead Sciences by 81.6% during the fourth quarter.
+Tortoise Investment Management LLC now owns 445 shares of the biopharmaceutical company’s stock worth $26,000 after acquiring an additional 200 shares during the period.
+Graves Light Private Wealth Management Inc. acquired a new position in Gilead Sciences during the fourth quarter worth $27,000.
+Finally, Joseph P. Lucia & Associates LLC acquired a new position in Gilead Sciences during the fourth quarter worth $29,000.
+Institutional investors and hedge funds own 76.36% of the company’s stock.

 Gilead Sciences, Inc is a biopharmaceutical company, which engages in the research, development, and commercialization of medicines in areas of unmet medical need.
 The firm’s primary areas of focus include human immunodeficiency virus, acquired immunodeficiency syndrome, liver diseases, hematology, oncology, and inflammation and respiratory diseases.